What Is Input Lag And How To Reduce It

 Over 40 ms | Too high for fast and precise gaming |

-Technologies That Reduce Input Lag
+Technologies That Reduce Input Delay

-Conclusion: The Importance of Low Input Lag for Gaming & Productivity
+Conclusion: The Importance for Gaming & Productivity